zjw49246/Eulerian_Fluid_Solver/README.md

 The extention includes MacCormack advection, conjugate gradients iteration with Jacobi preconditioner and multigrid preconditioner (MGPCG).

+The implementation of MGPCG is based on [A Parallel Multigrid Poisson Solver for Fluids Simulation on Large Grids](https://www.math.ucla.edu/~jteran/papers/MST10.pdf).

 ## Usage
 Create a Python virtual environment and install taichi
 ```angular2html